The Meanest Link Canoe Route

 The Meanest Link is a canoe route created to honour the memory of Bill Swift Sr., one of the founders of Algonquin Outfitters.
 Swifty, as he was most often called, had other nicknames, such as Mean Dude or Meanest, which were a tribute to his gruff exterior persona.
 How he got those names is another story.

 “The Link” was dreamed up by Alex Hurley and Gordon Baker in the summer of 2004.
-The trip consists of four challenging canoe routes connecting the four Algonquin Outfitters stores serving Algonquin Park: Oxtongue Lake, Brent, Opeongo and Huntsville.
+The trip consists of five challenging canoe routes connecting the four Algonquin Outfitters stores serving Algonquin Park: Oxtongue Lake, Brent, Opeongo and Huntsville.
 Meanest’s love of canoe tripping and numerous feats of endurance on the trail were legendary, so Gord and Alex felt that a canoe route linking Algonquin Park and Algonquin Outfitters would be an appropriate way to honour him.
 Paddlers must follow a prescribed route between each location and adhere to a few traditions along the way.
 Each section of the trip must be done as a single canoe trip, with the exception of the Huntsville/Brent leg which, due to the difficulty and time required, may be split into two sections.
-Ambitious paddlers with time on their hands can attempt to complete the full four-part link during one canoe trip, totalling approximately 420 km or 261 miles .
+Ambitious paddlers with time on their hands can attempt to complete the full five-part link during one canoe trip, totalling approximately 420 km or 261 miles .